 Digital Circuits | Electrical and Electronics | Hardware Systems | VLSI and Circuits, Embedded and Hardware Systems

 Manikas, Theodore W. and Cain, James T., "Genetic Algorithms vs. Simulated Annealing: A Comparison of Approaches for Solving the Circuit Partitioning Problem" (1996).
-CSE.
+Computer Science and Engineering Research.
 1.